Call for entries: the 2018-19 Adler Book Collecting Prize! Deadline: Nov. 30, 2018

 The deadline for submission is Friday, November 30, 2018.
 Essays should be submitted via e-mail, in a Microsoft Word attachment, to Minjie Chen, email@example.com.
 They should be 9-10 pages long, 12pt, double-spaced, with a 1-inch margin, and include a separate cover sheet listing the contestant’s name, class year, residential address, email address, and phone number.
 In addition to the essay, each entry should include a selected bibliography of no more than 3 pages detailing the items in the collection.
 (Download the submission template here.)

 Please note that essays submitted in file formats other than Microsoft Word, submitted without a cover sheet or bibliography, or submitted after the deadline will not be forwarded to the judges.
-For inquiries, please contact Minjie Chen, Metadata Librarian, Rare Books and Special Collections.
+For inquiries, please contact Minjie Chen, Metadata Librarian, Special Collections.

 Previous Adler Prize Winning Essays: